factorypulse/mes/stack.md

     Tailwind 4 for styling
     shadcn/ui for the design system
     lucide for the icons
-    PostgreSql for the database
+    Prisma Postgres for the database
     Redis for the cache
-    BetterAuth for the authentication and
+    StackAuth for the authentication and

 UI Vibe:
     Clean, minimal, and modern